 If the SEGWT and SEGLD macro instructions are used together, overlap occurs between processing and segment loading.
-Use of the SEGWT macro instruction serves as a check to see that the necessary information is in storage when it is finally needed (see Example 1 in Table 19 on page 209).
-In Example 2 in Table 19 on page 209, no overlap is provided.
+Use of the SEGWT macro instruction serves as a check to see that the necessary information is in storage when it is finally needed (see Example 1 in Table 19).
+In Example 2 in Table 19, no overlap is provided.
 The SEGWT macro instruction initiates loading, and processing is stopped in the requesting segment until the requested segment is in virtual storage.